 Double fabric means double the protection!
 This style is great for smaller bowls where the edge would be hard to fold over for style 1 or when you just want some extra protection.

-Step 1 - The Pattern
+Step 1 - The Bowl Cover Sewing Pattern

 Cut 2 circles of fabric 2 inches (5cm) larger than your bowl.
-The easiest way to do this is to turn your fabric upside down and mark 2 inches (5cm) marks all the way around the outside.
-Join the marks and you have a circle.
+The easiest way to do this is to turn your fabric upside down, and mark 2 inches (5cm) marks all the way around the outside.
+Join the marks, and you have a circle.
 You can see this clearly in the photo for style #1.

 To cut the second piece of fabric, just lay your first piece on top and cut around.